harikrishnant1991/WindowsPhone_DrawerControlSample/README.md

 # DrawerControl for Windows and Windows Phone
-Drawer control is a control for Windows and Windows Phone 8.1+ that replicate the functionality of Navigation Drawer in android and SplitView in UWP.
+DrawerControl is a control for Windows and Windows Phone 8.1+ that replicate the functionality of Navigation Drawer in android and SplitView in UWP.

 ## How to Use?